5.1 General Information

 5.12 English as a Second Language Assessment

 By accepting admission to the university, students agree to take any additional English courses the institution deems necessary in accordance with English as a Second Language (ESL) graduate studies policy.
 The ESL Assessment is administered upon the student's arrival, before the first semester of enrollment.
-Students required to take more than one English course may request to retake the ESL Assessment, when offered, in the weeks prior to the second semester of enrollment.
+Students required to take more than one English course may request to retake the ESL Assessment, when offered, for a fee, in the weeks prior to the second semester of enrollment.
 This second ESL Assessment is administered to determine if the student's English skills have improved sufficiently to warrant a waiver of the course(s) requirement.
 The ESL Assessment is administered by the English Language Services (ESL) Office (email@example.com).

 5.13 Undergraduates Registering for Graduate Courses